coleifer/peewee/docs/new/relationships.rst

 ManyToManyField
 ^^^^^^^^^^^^^^^

-:py:class:`ManyToManyField` provides a shortcut API that manages the through table automatically.
+:class:`ManyToManyField` provides a shortcut API that manages the through table automatically.
 It is suitable for simple cases where the through table requires no extra columns and complex querying is not needed.